 - A mature tree can have between 10,000 and 50,000 leaves and each autumn thousands of tonnes of leaves fall onto railway lines across the country.

-- The six types of tree that are most problematic to the running of the railway – due to their size and so the number of leaves that fall – are sycamore, poplar, horse and sweet chestnut, ash and lime
+- The six types of tree that cause us the most problems – due to their size and number of leaves that fall – are sycamore, poplar, horse and sweet chestnut, ash and lime

 - The biggest trees on the network are an avenue of coast redwoods (sequoias) either side of the railway near Bradford on Avon station (pictured below).
 The largest is 32 metres tall and 2.5 metres in diameter.
 They are likely to date back to when this stretch of railway was built in the 1830s, which would mean they’re some of the oldest coast redwoods in the country.